jimdroberts/FishMMO/FishMMO/README.md

 Click any of the Server or Client build types and select the output folder.
 All configuration files will be copied over automatically from the root project directory.

-You can also automatically set up the Postgresql Docker Database if you did not manually install Postgresql Server.
-Remember to configure PostgresqlSetup.cfg beforehand.

 ![buildgame](https://user-images.githubusercontent.com/19621936/233815094-711358a3-ca4b-44c4-84ea-b2c56b771c56.png)